MorganSchmiedt/markdown/README.md

 - `onOrderedList`: Function called when an ordered list is parsed.
 - `onHorizontalLine`: Function called when a horizontal line is parsed.
 - `onQuote`: Function called when a quote is parsed.
-- `onFootnote`: Function called when a footnote is parsed.
+- `onReference`: Function called when a reference is parsed.

 The first argument of the callbacks is always the parsed [element](#element-object):